-And she chose three R. A. pictures of sixty years ago, to send to the Duchess of Shortlands for the lady's next charitable bazaar.
-She was called "The bazaar duchess," and she always asked all the county to send things for her to sell.
-She would be delighted with three framed R. A.'s.
+And she chose three R.A. pictures of sixty years ago, to send to the Duchess of Shortlands for that lady's next charitable bazaar.
+She was called "the bazaar duchess," and she would be delighted with three framed R.A.'s.
 She might even call, on the strength of them.
 How furious Clifford was when she called!

-But on my dear!
+But oh, my dear!
 Mrs. Bolton was thinking to herself.
 Is it Oliver Mellors' child you're preparing us for?
-Oh my dear, that would be a Tevershall baby in the Wragby cradle, my word!
+Oh, my dear, that would be a Tevershall baby in the Wragby cradle, my word!
 Wouldn't shame it, neither!

 Among other monstrosities in this lumber room was a largish black japanned box, excellently and ingeniously made some sixty or seventy years ago, and fitted with every imaginable object.
-On top was a concentrated toilet set: brushes, bottles, mirrors, combs, boxes, even three beautiful little razors in safety sheaths, shaving bowl and all.
-Underneath came a sort of escritoire outfit: blotters, pens, ink bottles, paper, envelopes, memorandum books: and then a perfect sewing outfit with three different-sized scissors, thimbles, needles, silks and cottons, darning egg, all of the very best quality and perfectly finished.
+On top was a concentrated toilet set: brushes, bottles, mirrors, combs, boxes, even three beautiful little razors in safety sheaths, shaving-bowl and all.
+Underneath came a sort of escritoire outfit: blotters, pens, ink-bottles, paper, envelopes, memorandum books: and then a perfect sewing outfit, with three different-sized scissors, thimbles, needles, silks and cottons, darning egg, all of the very best quality and perfectly finished.
 Then there was a little medicine store, with bottles labelled Laudanum, Tincture of Myrrh, Ess.
-Cloves and so on:
+Cloves, and so on: but empty.

-but empty.
 Everything was perfectly new, and the whole thing, when shut up, was as big as a small, but fat weekend bag.
 And inside, it fitted together like a puzzle.
 The bottles could not possibly have spilled: there wasn't room.